 Eventually we moved back to the window and I tried more of a closer shot with the Sony 85mm f1.4 G Master lens.

-I wanted to stay wide open at f1.4 so I had to raise my shutter speed much higher to get an even exposure.
+I kept my lens wide open at f1.4 so I had to raise my shutter speed much higher to get an even exposure.

-I noticed the lighting was too bright so I moved Erin away from the window.
+I notice the lighting was too bright so I moved Erin away from the window.
 I positioned her on the coffee table about 6 feet from the window wall.

 To maintain the lifestyle look, I added the couch back into the composition and had Erin facing the adjacent wall.
 This allowed the bounding light to give her a soft glow on the front of her body.